 In a story like Burnett’s, when test results come back saying the cancer is aggressive and immediate surgery isn’t an option, decisions must be made — and sometimes timing is everything.

 From diagnosis to treatment

-“They got me in with a nurse practitioner the next day at the OB/GYN,” Laura said, “and because my mammogram was highly suspicious, they had me get an ultrasound and diagnostic tests at Ellis.
+“They got me in with a nurse practitioner the next day at the OB/GYN,” Burnett said, “and because my mammogram was highly suspicious, they had me get an ultrasound and diagnostic tests at Ellis.
 During that time, your whole world feels like it’s spinning.”

 “So Wednesday, I was getting a port, and Thursday I started chemo,” she said.
 “That’s 11 days from me finding it to starting treatment.”

 What followed were 16 chemo treatments, which she finished on Dec.
 22, 2016.
 It was also during that time when Burnett’s medical team set her up with genetic testing to see if she carried the BRCA1 and BRCA2 genes, an inherited gene mutation that increases the risk of developing breast and ovarian cancer.
 When her test came back positive, Burnett’s next step in treatment came quickly.

 “I got through chemo and set up surgery for Jan.
 5, 2017, to have my ovaries removed and a double mastectomy,” she said.
 “I had to keep moving forward.”

 Twenty days later, Burnett had another PET scan.
 A little more than six months since her diagnosis, she was cancer-free.

 Burnett decided to continue with radiation even after receiving the clear PET scan “because if there was even one bad cell left, the radiation would take care of it.”
 She completed radiation on March 24, 2017.